tiempor3al/quarkus-kubernetes/README.md

 # About the annotations

 The K3s cluster have a cert-manager configured with Cloudflare.
-Since Traefik, the default loadbalancer for K3s does not automatically redirect http to https, a CRD (Custom Resource Definition middleware file was necessary:
+Since Traefik, the default loadbalancer for K3s, does not automatically redirect http to https, a CRD (Custom Resource Definition middleware file is necessary:

 #### redirect.yaml
 ```yaml